 Thus, the speed until one is site fully loaded has become an important ranking factor.
 And Google has launched a number of tools to help webmasters to Optimization of these loading times to help.

 Even if the website speed is one of the weaker ranking factors, the loading time can still affect the user experience of your website.
 Thus it has a passive effect on the evaluation of user behaviour.
 Suffering from this also your turnoveras Amazon published in a study.

 Google would like to show the same phenomenon with its speed test on Test my Site with Google ...to tackle it.
 Another important tool that helps you to optimize your website is Google Pagespeed Insights.

 Both tools evaluate the current optimization of your website and give recommendations for action that you should follow.
 I do not want to go into this complex subject in detail here, but would like to refer to the instructions for PageSpeed Test.

 In addition, the following tools can be used to get a quick evaluation of the speed of your web pages:

 - GTmetrix.com (Server locations in Europe only after free registration)

 - expert.com (tests several URLs at once for speed)

-A good and reliable web hosting like the one from RAIDBOXES is already taking a lot of the load off your shoulders.
+A good and reliable webhosting like the one of RAIDBOXES takes a lot of work off your shoulders.
 Because the servers are exactly on WordPress or WooCommerce and the User load tailored.
 In addition, the Caching still server-side taken over.

 Tip: You can not use server caching?
 Then I recommend a Pluginlike WP Rocket.
 Although this plugin is a chargeable service, it is compatible with most WordPress plugins.